Team-Frontend-Lab/timer-app/README.md

 Your task is to build the project based on the designs in the `/design` folder, where you'll find the desktop version.
 However, it's not mandatory to follow these designs—you can also incorporate your own design if you prefer.

-The designs are provided in PNG static format, but unlike our competitors who charge for the **Figma design file**, we offer it completely **FREE** on our platform under the assessment page.
-Use our Figma design file at no extra cost and save time on guessing styles like `font-size`, `padding`, and `margin` etc.
+The designs are provided in PNG static format.
+Using PNGs means you'll need to use your best judgment for styles such as font size, padding, and margin.

+Take your workflow to the next level, upgrade to [PRO](https://www.frontendlab.io/pro) and unlock full access to our Figma design files.
+Explore every detail, from layout grids to interactive elements, and build with confidence.

 ## Building your project